 Today, I’d like to review the HLA typing reports that we generate from every HLA sequencing run that we make.
 This is a standard report that’s generated with every sample within an HLA typing run.
 We’ll go through the different fields here and do a quick review of what they mean or how to interpret them.

 So obviously, the report has a sample name.
 That sample name will be from your sample nomenclature.
 Then there’s a typing result in a spreadsheet format here.
-In the first column it shows the different HLA genes that were sequenced in the run.
-First of all, it shows the Class 1 alleles of HLA-A, HLA-B, and HLA-C. Then it shows the Class II alleles.
-In this case DRB1, DRB4, DRB5, DQB1, DQA1, DPB1 and DPA1.
-In some runs we also see a DRB3.
+The first column shows the different HLA genes that were sequenced in the run.
+It shows the Class 1 alleles of HLA-A, HLA-B, and HLA-C. Then it shows the Class II alleles.
+In this case DRB1, DRB4, DRB5, DQB1, DQA1, DPB1, and DPA1.
+In some runs, we also see a DRB3.
 It depends on the patient that you’re working with.
-In this case it just shows the Class I and Class II alleles in the first column.
+In this case, it just shows the Class I and Class II alleles in the first column.
 We typically run 11 loci sequencing runs, although we can do different combinations of the genes.
-You can do just Class I alleles if you wanted to – HLA A, B and C, or you could do Class II, or any any combination.
+You can do just Class I alleles if you wanted to – HLA A, B, and C, or you could do Class II, or any combination.

 Then we have two more columns, CWD 1 and CWD 2.
-These refer to the status of common and well documented alleles.
-So if you see a “C” here, it means that it’s a commonly seen allele within a certain population and that is determined by the IMGT board.
-Also we have a “WD”, which means “well documented”.
+These refer to the status of common and well-documented alleles.
+If you see a “C” here, it means that it’s a commonly seen allele within a certain population and that is determined by the IMGT board.
+Also, we have a “WD”, which means “well documented”.
 This means there is a substantial amount of literature that is associated with that particular allele.
 In some cases, we’ll see the identifier will be “CWD” meaning it’s common and well documented.
 If it says “NO”, that just means that there was no CWD status in the IMGT database.

 Then you’ll see that there are some other ones here down for DRB5 and DWB1.
 If you go to the 3rd field, we can see there’s a couple of ambiguities there.
-So for DQB1, for example, it shows the typing call is 03:01:01:01 or it shows it as 03:01:41, so there’s an ambiguity in the 3rd field, or 03:01:43 or 0:3:01:44.
-So there’s a 3rd field ambiguity, and that’s why it shows up here in the 3rd field column.
+DQB1 for example shows the typing call as 03:01:01:01 or it shows it as 03:01:41, so there’s an ambiguity in the 3rd field, or 03:01:43 or 0:3:01:44.
+There’s a 3rd field ambiguity, and that’s why it shows up here in the 3rd field column.

 If we then scroll down a little bit there is some metadata that goes with this.
 It shows the IMGT library or database that was used.
-In this case it was IMGT version 3.35.0, and that was a slightly older version.
-What we normally try to do is use the most current version of the IMGT library.
+In this case, it was IMGT version 3.35.0, and that was a slightly older version.
+We normally use the most current version of the IMGT library.
 As soon as a new release comes out we will use that if we possibly can.
 This sample report was run back when 3.35.0 was the current version.

 Then it shows the source files that were used.
-In this case these are Illumina short reads (paired-end read files), and these are .gzip compressed FastQ files that were used.
-You can see the monocur “R1” and “R2” for the forward read the reverse read.
-Whatever files are used for this report will show up here as metadata under the source file.
-Finally we show the sequencing platform type, which in this case was Illumina.
+In this case, these are Illumina short reads (paired-end read files), and these are .gzip compressed FastQ files that were used.
+You can see the “R1” and “R2” for the forward read the reverse read.
+The files used for this report will show up here as metadata under the source file.
+Finally, we show the sequencing platform type, which in this case was Illumina.

-That’s it for the HR report and I hope this was helpful in trying to trying to interpret it.
+That’s it for the HR report and I hope this was helpful in trying to interpret it.